MEDICOLEGAL SERVICES: BILLING AND GENERAL CONSIDERATIONS

 Brigham & Women's Hospital

-Dr. Jones stated "from the spine fracture and the surgery perspective,
+2014, Dr. Jones stated "from the spine fracture and the surgery

-I think he has recovered and there should not be any strict limitations.
+perspective, I think he has recovered and there should not be

-The limitations maybe no strenuous activity, no heavy lifting
+any strict limitations.
+The limitations maybe no strenuous activity,

-low back pain and had not been seen for several months.
-"He
+chronic low back pain and had not been seen for several months.

-took two oxycodone tablets per week and two tramadol tablets per
+He took two oxycodone tablets per week and two tramadol tablets

 5 UNITED STATES DEPARTMENT OF LABOR, DICTIONARY